 Nest has a few different models, like the original Nest Learning Thermostat and the newer 2020 Nest Thermostat.
 Both install in much the same way.
 If you want to go into detail on which one is best, check out our comparison: Google Nest Thermostat versus Google Nest Learning Thermostat.

 The Nest Learning Thermostat is the flagship model.
-As the name suggests, it learns your home and your comings and goings and can automatically respond to adjust temperatures.
-Then, over time, it takes this pattern recognition and adapts your energy usage.
+As the name suggests, it learns your home and your comings and goings, and it can automatically respond to adjust temperatures.
+Then, over time, it takes this pattern of recognition and adapts your energy usage.
 It’s super smart (with app and voice control), but it comes at a price — the Nest Learning Thermostat runs about $249.

-Before you click the buy button, make sure you check that the device will be compatible with your furnace.
+Before you click the Buy button, verify that the device will be compatible with your furnace.
 Nest’s website lets you check before you buy.
 It's disappointing to think you’re about to add cool new tech to your home only to have to ship it back for a refund.
 Avoid frustration and check in advance by going to Nest’s website.